zadean/xqerl/README.md

 # xqerl
-Erlang XQuery 3.1 Processor
+Erlang XQuery 3.1 Processor and XML Database

 This is a currently a draft/proof-of-concept.
-Please don't try to use it for "real" computing (yet)!
+Please don't try to use it for any "real" computing (yet)!

-It is passing 99.5% of ~29k test cases.
-2.1k cases are skipped.
-The failing tests are mainly from features that have not been fully implemented.
+It is passing 99.7% of ~29k test cases.
+1,753 cases are skipped due to functions or features that are optional.

 ##### New to Erlang?